English

 Term 1 |

-Year 8 starts with an exploration of gothic literature, in line with looking at how key social and historical context has an impact on the way literature is written.
-Students will look at the impact of Byron and both Percy and Mary Shelley coming together in Villa Diadoti and how this was the birth of texts such as Frankenstein and Dracula.
-We evaluate the impact that Romanticism, Industrial Revolution and scientific advancements had on writers and the way tension, suspense and uncertainty is developed in these texts.
-Students then look at how writers create characters and setting so that they can write a description of their own gothic character using the key gothic motifs studied throughout.
-We link back to the local Bronte sisters as a way of weaving in more Yorkshire literature and discuss the impact of setting in gothic literature. |
+Year 8 starts with reading the novel A Monster Calls by Patrick Ness, allowing students to explore key themes and concepts surrounding the novel such as grief, loss and fear.
+Students also have the opportunity to explore extracts from Gothic texts.
+We evaluate the impact that Romanticism, the Industrial Revolution and scientific advancements had on writers and the way tension, suspense and uncertainty is developed in these texts.
+Students then look at how writers create characters and setting so that they can write a description of their own gothic character using the key gothic motifs studied throughout. |

 |